ryanblenis/MeshCentral-WorkFromHome/readme.md

 ## Usage Notes
 - This was created in a couple hours to help with the "work from home" rush the Coronavirus (COVID-19) is starting.
 There may be bugs.
-- Currently supports Windows clients only.
+- Currently supports Windows clients only (and macOS as the "Home" computer)
 - A file is placed on the computer "Work_Computer.rdp" that links to the chosen work computer.
 - While a similar outcome can be achieved from the the RoutePlus plugin.
 This requires no user access to MeshCentral.
 Administrators control the users RDP endpoint and a file is created for them on their desktop.